2020 RAM 2500 and 3500 American Pickups in Australia: What You Need to Know They’re among...

 A common contributing factor to the pigeon-toed gait in young children is ‘w sitting’, a position where the knees are bent, the feet tucked under and the legs are out to either side.
 The posture has been seen to be a common stance when kids are watching TV, but parents are now being urged to stop them from doing so.
 The Paediatric Therapy Centre warns that unless addressed by the age of two, the posture could affect the development of the legs and have a negative impact on children’s core strength and motor skills.

-Mark Lin, Australia’s leading Sports Podiatrist and Director for Footwork Podiatry, says,” Intoeing is something we see often in young children but it’s not usually a cause for concern, as the condition often corrects itself.
+Mark Lin, Australia’s leading Sports Podiatrist and Director of The Footwork Clinic in Sydney, says,” Intoeing is something we see often in young children but it’s not usually a cause for concern, as the condition often corrects itself.
 We discourage allowing children to sit in the ‘W’ sitting position though as this can exacerbate the condition.

 Should intoeing persist we would assess the range of movement of the hips and feet, as well the alignment of the leg and ankle and treat them with Trigenics techniques and foot mobilisation, complemented with some exercises and stretches.
 In some cases, we would prescribe orthotics to improve the alignment of the foot.”